Skip to content

 • Organization-to-Project: Determines how organization-level permissions affect project access

-• Permissions are contextual and can be customized based on specific roles or needs
+• Permissions are contextual and customizable based on specific roles or needs

 • This relational approach allows for more nuanced and flexible access control compared to traditional role-based systems

-• Users can have different levels of access across organizations and projects
+• Users can have different privilege levels across organizations and projects

-For detailed information on SysEleven IAM, including features and advanced configurations, please refer to our SysEleven IAM product page.
+For detailed information on IAM, including features and advanced configurations, see our IAM product page.